AdaCore/training_material/courses/fundamentals_of_ada/labs/adv_190_exceptions.lab.rst

     * Application should allow user to add, subtract, multiply, and divide
     * We want to track exceptions without actually "interrupting" the application
-    * When the user has done entering data, the application should report the errors found
+    * When the user has finished entering data, the application should report the errors found

 ----------------------
 Project Requirements